TheRealGeneParmesan/Notetaker-Using-Express.js/README.md

 ## Jeremy's Note Taker Extravaganza

-   An application called Note Taker that allows a user to write and save notes using Express.js. https://express-js-notetaker.herokuapp.com/
+   A Note Taker applicaton that allows a user to write and save notes using Express.js. https://express-js-notetaker.herokuapp.com/

 ## Table of Contents